dhaval201279/dhaval-shah.com/content/post/2026-06-13-part-2-billion-users-db-design.md

 Standard Indexes are sub optimal for listing API query at scale because query using standard index requires 2 steps -
   1. **Index Scan -** B-tree traversal to find the row identifier that matches WHERE clause
-  2. **Heap Fetch -** For each row identifier found, DB goes to the heap and fetch the full row
+  2. **Heap Fetch -** For each row identifier found, DB goes to the heap and fetches the full row

 What you actually need
 ``` sql